 Dr. Jaliman also points out that the SPF count tells a consumer nothing about UVA light which also causes skin cancer and causes sun damage to the skin.

-The other problem with using high SPF values is many people will not reapply their sunscreen, and higher SPF means more chemicals.
+Dr. Jaliman also points out that another problem with using high SPF values is many people will not reapply their sunscreen, and higher SPF means more chemicals.
 “The recommendations are that you reapply sunscreen every two hours.
-The other problem is many choose, for example, SPF 70 and it may not block both UVA and UVB rays, and the sunscreen is loaded with chemicals to produce a high SPF factor.
+The other problem is many choose, for example, SPF 70 and it may not block both UVA and UVB rays, and the sunscreen is loaded with chemicals to produce a high SPF factor.”

 Why the FDA will get rid of high SPF numbers

 “High SPF’s offer only minimal advantages over SPF 30,” says Dr. Alan J. Parks founder of Eastside Dermatology & Skin Care Center.
 “The FDA will actually be doing away with higher number designation in the near future.
-Best protection is with a physical blocker such as zinc oxide.”
+The best protection is with a physical blocker such as zinc oxide.”

 Why SPF 30+ to 50+ has practically no change in formula

 Dr. De Fiori, a leading dermatologist for the Rosacea Treatment Clinic says, “The maximum SPF number a product can state has varied over time.
 I noticed that when many manufacturers increased their product ratings from 30+ to 50+ there was no change in the formulas because the concentration and types of sunscreens being used remained the same.”